 Slime mold on grass is not damaging to the turf, but if appearance is a problem you can remove it.
 You might think this mold turfgrass disease should be killed to protect the health of your grass.
 However, treatments are not effective and this interesting organism might be better left undisturbed.
 This is something you decide after you learn a few facts about lawn slime mold.

 Lawn Slime Mold

 Slime mold spores deposit on grass when wind drives them.
-If moisture is present, the spores bloom and reproduce, creating patches up to six inches across.
+If moisture is present, the spores bloom and reproduce, creating patches up to 6 inches (15 cm.) across.